What is jaundice?

 Nutrition counseling

 Nutrition counseling provides education about the nutrients the body needs to function properly, as well as providing a meal plan to ensure patients are getting the right caloric intake through a balanced diet.
-Supervised meals provide support for those with anorexia nervosa who still find it difficult to refrain from disordered eating behaviors or still struggle with the urge to purge.7
+Supervised meals offer support for those with anorexia nervosa who still find it difficult to refrain from disordered eating behaviors or still struggle with the urge to purge.

-The good news is that a sufficient caloric intake and a return to adequate body weight (and maintenance of body weight) will usually lead to the reestablishment of normal liver enzyme levels, working to resolve jaundice.
-Even acute cases of liver failure in people with anorexia nervosa are reversible with improved nutritional intake.5
+The good news is that a sufficient caloric intake and a return to adequate body weight (and maintenance of body weight) will usually lead to reestablishing normal liver enzyme levels, working to resolve jaundice.
+Even acute cases of liver failure in people with anorexia nervosa are reversible with improved nutritional intake.

 Patients undergoing treatment for AN will often receive regular liver function tests.
-In many cases, the start of the refeeding process results in an increase of liver enzymes, though it may take several days or more for the liver to replenish its nutrition stores and return to normal function.7
+In many cases, the start of the refeeding process increases liver enzymes, though it may take several days or more for the liver to replenish its nutrition stores and return to normal function.7

 When the liver recovers after gaining weight, it will once again begin to break down excess bilirubin from the blood, and yellow skin will fade back to normal.